Fessovsky/vanila7.4_basic/README.md

 ## Project on php 7.4
-Project on vanilla php with docker composer without any frameworks or extra dependencies except pdo
+Project on vanilla php7.4, docker composer and without any frameworks or extra dependencies except pdo
 ___
 ### Requirements
 - Docker